2017 Sandy, Utah attack: Attack

 According to the police, Memorez Rackley and Jeremy Patterson were seen arguing near Brookwood Elementary School on June 6, 2017.
 A woman driving an SUV saw the argument, pulled over, and allowed Rackley and her sons to ride in the SUV with the driver's daughter.
 Rackley, the driver, and an observer all attempted to call 9-1-1.
-After they drove a couple of blocks, Patterson rammed his truck into the SUV and opened fire on the family, killing Memorez and her son Jase, before killing himself.
+After they drove a couple of blocks, Patterson rammed his truck into the SUV and opened fire on the family, killing Memorez and her son Jase, before killing himself with a shot to the head.
 Reported injuries from the attack included the female driver's 8-year-old daughter, who was shot in the leg, and Myles Rackley, who was shot in the neck.
 They were both treated in stable condition, though Myles was also in critical condition.
 An autopsy report found Patterson's blood had "no illicit drugs or alcohol".

 Aftermath

 Sandy's community and religious leaders encouraged people to support those affected by the incident.
 A memorial fund and GoFundMe account were set up to give financial support for the Rackley family.
 Some of the Rackleys' friends and neighbors constructed a memorial for the family with flowers, stuffed animals, and cards.
 Memorez and Jase were buried at a cemetery in West Jordan on June 20, 2017.

 The police in Draper and Sandy said the incident caused them to review their procedures for handling 9-1-1 calls and domestic violence cases.
 State officials said they were trying to get cases involving dating couples classified as domestic violence.
 In early January 2018, Senator Todd Weiler and Representative Angela Romero introduced legislation which would make anyone who has had a sexual relationship eligible to acquire a protective order, which could expire over time.
-The bill passed the Utah State Senate on January 22, 2018 with unanimous support.
+The bill passed the Utah State Senate on January 22, 2018, with unanimous support.
 In early March 2018, Utah senators revised the bill to allow confiscated weapons in stalking cases to be returned.
 After the bill passed the Utah House of Representatives, it was signed by Utah Governor Gary Herbert on March 19, 2018, and went into effect on May 8, 2018.